-Examine the issues related to extending medical aid in dying to persons who are incapable of caring for themselves or who are suffering from a mental illness (Order of reference given on 20 October 2021).

-Part 5 WRITTEN QUESTIONS Ouestions already placed on the Order Paper are published each Wednesday (5) Ms. Nichols (Vaudreuil) - 21 October 2021To the Minister of Municipal Affairs and Housing The 2020-2021 annual management report of the Tribunal administratif du logement (Administrative Housing Tribunal) revealed a major increase in the delays citizens who have recourse to this body.
+- Examine the issues related to extending medical aid in dying to persons who are incapable of caring for themselves or who are suffering from a mental illness (Order of reference given on 20 October 2021).
+Part 5 WRITTEN QUESTIONS Questions already placed on the Order Paper are published each Wednesday Ms. Nichols (Vaudreuil) - 21 October 2021 To the Minister of Municipal Affairs and Housing The 2020-2021 annual management report of the Tribunal administratif du logement (Administrative Housing Tribunal) revealed a major increase in the delays citizens who have recourse to this body.
 For the years 2019-2020 to 2020-2021, the delay for a case to be heard before the Administrative Housing Tribunal rose by 40%, which means, in practice, that wait times have gone up from around 3 1/2 months in 2019-2020 to almost 5 months the following year.
 For cases related to the fixing or review of rent, the average six-month wait renters experienced in 2019-2020 rose to more than a year in 2020-2021, without mentioning the extended wait times for urgent civil proceedings.
 Whereas our neighbours in Ontario can receive legal services within a reasonable wait time of a few weeks, here in Québec the situation is worsening and the COVID-19 pandemic seems to be the reason used to justify every problem, including wait times that are much too long.
 What does the Minister intend to do to reduce wait times at the Administrative Housing Tribunal as of this year?
-(6) Mr. Fortin (Pontiac) - 26 October 2021To the Minister of Transports This summer, several media articles reported on a new and alarming phenomenon: the failure of drivers and passengers to wear seat belts in road vehicles.
-Last year, more than a third of the people who died on Québec roads were not wearing a seat belt.
-This was a significant increase compared to the previous year.
-Wearing seat belts saves lives and the benefits of doing so are extensively documented and proven.
-According to a number of experts, it seems that the failure to wear seat belts is due to forgetfulness or a lack of interest in safe practices, perhaps due to a lack of awareness.
-The last seat belt awareness campaign was in 2018.
-The Société de l'assurance automobile (SAAQ) stated that it wants to wait and see if 2020 was an atypical year before planning actions.
-However, we think that this wait is difficult to justify.
-Other statistics have shown that, due to telework and behavioural changes brought about by the pandemic, there have been fewer accidents, but that these have been deadlier.
-Some patrol officers say that the decrease in congestion has led people to drive faster.
-Every serious injury or death related to the failure to wear a seat belt is one too many and is unacceptable.
-Road safety is an important issue for everyone.
-Can the Minister tell us what he intends to do to address the failure to wear seat belts?
-(7) Mr. Fortin (Pontiac) - 26 October 2021To the Minister of Transports In January 2020, one of the Sureté du Québec's helicopters crashed during a search for the victims of a snowmobile accident in Saguenay.
+(7) Mr. Fortin (Pontiac) - 26 October 2021 To the Minister of Transports In January 2020, one of the Sureté du Québec's helicopters crashed during a search for the victims of a snowmobile accident in Saguenay.
 Eight months later, in August 2020, the Government purchased a used Airbus H145 helicopter by means of an untendered agreement.
 A year later, untendered negotiations took place for the purchase of two Bell 412 helicopters.
 According to the pilots affected, by proceeding in this manner, the Government is not allowing itself to explore avenues that would enable it to acquire the aircraft required to meet their operational needs.
 For example, the 412 model does not have the ability to "hover" in the case of an engine failure.
 Nearly two years later, the fleet consists of two different models.
 Pilots criticize the lack of standardization which, under difficult conditions, could increase the risk of pilot error.
 All three cases involved contracts worth several tens of millions of dollars.
 The Government pleads that urgent action was needed but we can see that the untendered agreement process took several months.
 The process and advantages of calling for tenders are, however, clear.
 The Government has developed expertise in acquiring goods and services in order to be able to properly invest taxpayers' money.
 Can the Minister tell us if it would have been possible to use a call for tenders, and why this wasn't done in a direct and formal manner?
 What justified the urgent need to make these untendered purchases?